 Curriculum - LL.M. in American Legal Studies

-The LL.M. in American Legal Studies degree program at KU Law will prepare you to take the New York Bar Examination.
+The LL.M. in American Legal Studies graduate degree program at KU Law will prepare you to take the New York Bar Examination.
 The curriculum, tied to the requirements set by the New York bar examiners, is outlined below.